OpenDriveLab/OccNet/README.md

 ├── maps
 ├── nuscenes_infos_train_occ.pkl
 ├── nuscenes_infos_val_occ.pkl
+├── nuscenes_infos_test_occ.pkl
 ├── openocc_v2
 ├── samples
-├── sweeps
 ├── v1.0-test
 └── v1.0-trainval
 ```

 - `openocc_v2` is the occuapncy GT.
-- `nuscenes_infos_train_occ.pkl` and `nuscenes_infos_val_occ.pkl` contains meta infos of the dataset.
+- `nuscenes_infos_{train/val/test}_occ.pkl` contains meta infos of the dataset.
 - Other folders are borrowed from the official nuScenes dataset.

 ### Known Issues

-- Nuscene ([issues-721](https://github.com/nutonomy/nuscenes-devkit/issues/721)) lacks translation in the z-axis, which makes it hard to recover accurate 6d localization and would lead to the misalignment of point clouds while accumulating them over whole scenes.
+- nuScenes ([issue #721](https://github.com/nutonomy/nuscenes-devkit/issues/721)) lacks translation in the z-axis, which makes it hard to recover accurate 6d localization and would lead to the misalignment of point clouds while accumulating them over whole scenes.
 Ground stratification occurs in several data.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Getting Started
+## Baseline

 We provide a baseline model based on [BEVFormer](https://github.com/fundamentalvision/BEVFormer).